SystemsApproach/ops/preface.rst

 but selecting those components is just a start.
 There were dozens of technical decisions to make along the way, and a few thousand lines of configuration code to write.
 We believe this is a repeatable exercise, which we report in this book.
-(And the code for those configuation files is open source, for those that want to pursue the topic in more detail.)
+(And the code for those configuration files is open source, for those that want to pursue the topic in more detail.)